exfeipingli20231012/Agent2Droid-portal/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/droid_run?style=social)](https://x.com/droid_run)

 ## 👁️ Overview
-Droidrun Portal is an Android accessibility service that provides real-time visual feedback and data collection for UI elements on the screen.
+Agent2Droid Portal is an Android accessibility service that provides real-time visual feedback and data collection for UI elements on the screen.
 It creates an interactive overlay that highlights clickable, checkable, editable, scrollable, and focusable elements, making it an invaluable tool for UI testing, automation development, and accessibility assessment.

 ## ✨ Features